techcats/qbotio-resources/README.md

 - corpus_to_json.py: Convert a sample corpus to JSON.
 See sample_corpus/ for example formats that the application can parse
 - eval_from_json: Evaluate a training set from a JSON file against Q Bot IO search endpoint
 - compare_eval.py: Compare between two evaluations
+- extract_from_json: Extract questions or answers from JSON corpus

 ## Development